 The Company being in the financial sector requirements regarding the disclosure ofparticulars of conservation of energy and technology absorption prescribed by the rulesare not applicable.
 The Company has no foreign exchange inflow or outflow during the yearunder review.

-As regards his observation made in the Secretarial Audit we are to state that thenecessary steps are being taken to comply with the requirements.
+As regards her observation made in the Secretarial Audit we are to state that thenecessary steps are being taken to comply with the requirements.